-Receiving the Holy Spirit
+The Promised Gift of the Holy Spirit

 This part of our study of the Holy Spirit, deals with receiving the Holy Spirit.
 To begin with, we need to understand that receiving the Holy Spirit, is not the same thing as receiving “the gift” of the Holy Spirit.
 Receiving “the gift” of the Holy Spirit is spoken of in Acts 2:38.
 In that verse, the “gift” being spoken of is the promise of eternal life for the faithful.
 The promise is given to all who will repent and be baptized, for the forgiveness of their sins.

-Those people hadn’t simply received the words of Peter, but they had received the words of the Holy Spirit.
-And so in that sense, they had received the Holy Spirit Himself.
-When you receive the words of the Holy Spirit, you receive the Holy Spirit.
+Those people hadn’t simply received the words of Peter, but they had received the words of the Holy Spirit, because it was the Holy Spirit, who inspired Peter to give those instructions.
+And so when they received the words of the Holy Spirit, they had in essence, received the Holy Spirit Himself.
+When you “receive” the words of the Holy Spirit, you “receive” the Holy Spirit.

 Receiving another “Gift” from the Holy Spirit

 Now, there’s one verse of scripture that uses the phrase “receive the Holy Spirit”, in a different sense.
 It’s used in the same sense as the promised “gift” of the Holy Spirit, that we already talked about.
 The verse is Acts 19, verse 2.
 The apostle Paul had met some disciples, and in this case the word disciples, refers to some men who had come to believe in Jesus, and were trying to follow His teachings, but they didn’t know much about His teachings.